Vincent-lau/pweb/content/posts/proof-system-study.md

 explicitly tracking non-determinism through encapsulation, etc. These techniques help make programmers' (who are trying to implement/verify a program) life easier.

+### CertiKOS

+This is about a proof of the security property of a system.
+The systems mentioned above are usually about the functional correctness of a system, specifying security of a system presents a different challenge.
+Firstly it is attractive to do so since if security often consists of corner cases of code where an attack can be launched, i.e. they are not in the normal good execution flow.
+It tends to be hard for developer to manually rule out all such possible cases.
+Formal verification can be helpful as it allows developer to do so-called "structured exploration"[^11], and systematically rule out possible attacks, subject to the proof assumptions.

+The key idea introduced in the CertiKOS[^12] paper is an observation function:
+O(principal, state) defines the set of objects/observations that can be made by the principal.
+Two states are then indistinguishable when their observations are the same.
+If we can then prove inductively that the state indistinguishability is preserved by the execution, non-interference can be proved, which means that two traces are different _entirely_ based on the user input/observed data.
+The opposite of that would be one process's execution result is interfered by another one due to, for example, some shared resources being modified.
+The meltdown attack can be approximately described as an interference: the (timing) result we get by launching the meltdown attack is not based on the private data we have, but some other kernel memory data, for example.
+This kind of interference by other process (in this case the kernel, and the CPU) breaks down the isolation between processes and can cause security problems.

 ### Industrial scale static analysis

 I want conclude the case study with an example of a real-world deployment of static